Spellbinders and Wiseacres: Would Sherman Whipple Have Defeated Henry Cabot Lodge in 1922?

 Whipple may not have needed it, however.
 The third-party candidates were fairly explicitly to the left of Lodge and Gaston, and many of their votes could have gone to nominee Whipple instead.
 Rather than pump up the Boston numbers, Whipple could have drawn more liberal votes across the state.
 Western Massachusetts, the Cape, and Martha’s Vineyard were the places where Lodge underperformed Cox by the largest margins, and were six of the seven counties where Nicholls notched his highest percentages (see note for specifics).[xxi]
 Though it is tempting to source a potential Whipple victory from here, these six counties only tallied 8,543 votes for Nicholls, plus another 2,264 for Washington Cook and 722 for William Weeks; technically enough to have beaten Lodge if all other votes held (not a given, of course), but a narrow margin to stake a campaign on.
 The Prohibition Party nominee for governor received 2,455 votes in these counties, which might be taken as committed prohibitionist votes and not simply liberals embracing a nominee who agreed with them on the issues.
 Furthermore, counties such as Franklin were heavily Republican, and votes that abstained from Lodge might not have shifted to any sort of Democrat.

 Nevertheless, though Walker may not have endorsed a Democrat the way he endorsed Nicholls, Whipple would likely have staunched the liberal, pro-League bleeding, and presumably would have therefore clawed back some of the voters who went to Nicholls with “Wilson Democrats” such as Charles W. Elliot and Moorefield Storey.
-If he brought in even a tenth of the votes that went to Nicholls, Cook, and Weeks, then he would have only needed Curley and Lomasney to scare up less than 3,600 new voters, which is fewer than the number of votes than Gaston ran behind Lodge in Suffolk County alone.
+If he brought in even a tenth of the votes that went to Nicholls, Cook, and Weeks, then he would have only needed Curley and Lomasney to scare up less than 3,600 new voters, which is fewer than the number of votes than Gaston ran behind Fitzgerald in Boston alone.
 Nicholls’ voters were largely disaffected old-stock Republicans who were opposed to Lodge based on Prohibition and the League: some of them presumably would have voted for a major party pro-League candidate.
 With just a bit more than a fifth of them, Whipple would have been golden.[xxii]

 It might seem that the Democrats had everything to gain and nothing to lose by nominating Whipple instead of Gaston.
 Election history, however, is fickle.
 As noted, Gaston and Fitzgerald didn’t even have the same voters as ticket-mates; there may be voters who voted for Gaston over Lodge, but would have voted for Lodge over Whipple.
 Furthermore, part of the reason that Gaston defeated Whipple in the primary was that he had a superior organization.
 One journalist wrote that some expected Whipple to win the primary, but they “did not count upon the high-grade organization” of Gaston, who “organized in every precinct in the State and it became apparent to observers as much as two weeks ago that he would run strong, if he did not put Whipple out of the game.”[xxiii]
 It is possible that, even as Curley and Lomasney hypothetically worked harder to turn out votes in their fiefdoms, a less robust Whipple operation would have lost ground elsewhere.
 Overall, though, there are many reason to think that a very narrow loss by a candidate who was widely criticized as uninspiring and who saw considerable defections on an ideological basis would have been turned into a (likely also very narrow) win by a more inspiring candidate who would have seen fewer defections.